hgld/refref/content/_index.md

   template: section_features
   section_id: features
   title: Benefits
-  subtitle: Trying to read the PDF version of the rulebook on your smartphone is like
+  subtitle: It can sometimes be difficult to read a PDF version of the rulebook on a small smartphone screen.
+This new format has the same FIBA content but in a new accessible format.
-    trying to read through a keyhole.
-This new format is more accessible and has additional other features.
   bg: gray
   featureslist:
   - title: Easier to Read